 With affection, attention and company for you beloved pooch, our round the clock service at the Hound Dog Hotel provides the highest quality pet care you will find anywhere.
 So you can go away and relax knowing when your dog stays with us they will be treated with the same kindness and love you give them at home.

-Your dog may be the only VIPP (Very Important Pampered Pooch!) present, but more often what makes it such a great holiday is there is play-ready canine company here in the shape of two or three other doggie guests (occasionally a fourth during changeover periods).
+Your dog may be the only VIPP (Very Important Pampered Pooch!) present, but more often what makes it such a great holiday is there is play-ready canine company here in the shape of two or three other doggie guests (occasionally a fifth during changeover periods).
 Keeping guest numbers so low means we can give lots of attention to each of our VIPs.

 Your furpal will live free and unfettered in the Hotel and be allowed off leash during their daily exercise sessions.
 This is why we can only accommodate guests that are social, well behaved and that also have good recall.